 - acquisition, construction, or reconstruction of buildings for the general conduct of government;

 - political activities;

 - certain income payments; and

 - construction of new housing by units of general local government.

-The Community Services Division is the City's primary agency for both the Consolidated Plan (CP) and the Consolidated Annual Performance and Evaluation Report (CAPER).
+The Community Resources Division is the City's primary agency for both the Consolidated Plan (CP) and the Consolidated Annual Performance and Evaluation Report (CAPER).

 The Action Plan